steveklabnik/steveklabnik.com/src/pages/writing/memory-safety-is-a-red-herring.md

 >
 > There are other definitions but this one is fine; it’s from Sebastian Burckhardt at Microsoft Research.

 Oh.
-Well I guess "Here's Sebastian Burckhardt:" instead.
+Well, I guess "Here's Sebastian Burckhardt:" instead.

 Point is, data races are undefined behavior in Rust, and they're also undefined behavior in C++.
 When looking for a succinct citation for that fact, I came